 Here’s one for the crazy cat lady in your life.
 Or if you yourself are the feline fanatic, post the Catnip template to your social networking sites and demand the respect you and your fellow crazy cat ladies deserve.

-Tip: If you want to put an extra personal touch on this template by replacing the black cat with a photo of a real-life feline, just add your pic as an overlay.
-To remove the background from your photo, put the eraser on the Overlay palette to work.
+Tip: If you want to put an extra personal touch on this template by replacing the black cat with a photo of a real-life feline, just add your pic as an graphic.
+To remove the background from your photo, put the eraser on the Graphic palette to work.

 Start from scratch

 Here are some ideas for creating your own cards by starting with a blank canvas.
 Just go to the homepage, hover over Design at the top, select Blank canvas, then choose a size.